Japan researchers develop electric chopsticks to enhance salty taste

-Co-developed by Meiji University professor Homei Miyashita and beverage maker Kirin Holdings, the chopsticks enhance tastes using electrical stimulation and a mini-computer worn on a wristband.
+Co-developed by Meiji University professor Homei Miyashita and beverage maker Kirin Holdings Co., the chopsticks enhance tastes using electrical stimulation and a mini-computer worn on a wristband.

 The device uses a weak electrical current to transmit sodium ions from food, through the chopsticks, to the mouth where they create a sense of saltiness, said Miyashita.